emissary-ingress/emissary/user-guide/getting-started.md

 (Note the `host_rewrite` attribute for the `httpbin_mapping` -- this forces the HTTP `Host` header, and is often a good idea when mapping to external services.)

-We need to include this in an `annotation` on a Kubernetes `service`, and the annotation needs to have a name of `getambassador.io/config`.
+Getting Ambassador to pick up the mapping definition is as simple as placing the YAML above into an annotation named `getambassador.io/config` on a Kubernetes service.
 Here's an appropriate service definition for HTTP-only Ambassador:

 ```yaml
 ---